HewlettPackard/hpe-sd-cloud/kubernetes/helm/sd-chart/README.md

     couchdb.persistentVolume.enabled=true
     redis.master.persistence.enabled=true

-Therfore the following command must be executed to install Service Director (Closed Loop example):
+Therefore the following command must be executed to install Service Director (Closed Loop example):

     helm install sd-helm sd-chart-repo/sd_helm_chart --set kafka.persistence.enabled=true,kafka.zookeeper.persistence.enabled=true,couchdb.persistentVolume.enabled=true,redis.master.persistence.enabled=true,sdimage.repository=<repo>,sdimage.version=<image-tag> --namespace=servicedirector

-Previously to this step you need to generate persistent volumes in Kubernetes

-Kafka, Zookeeper, Redis and CouchDB allow you to store its data on persistent storage, in that case a persistent volume must be created.
-This example only will explain how to create hostPath PersistentVolumes.
-Kubernetes supports hostPath for development and testing on a single-node cluster but in a production cluster, you would not use hostPath.

-To use a local volume, the administrator must create the directories in which the volume will reside and ensure that the permissions on the directory allow write access.
-As an example you can use the following commands to set up the directories:

-    mkdir /data/kafka
-    mkdir /data/zookeeper
-    mkdir /data/couchdb
-    mkdir /data/redis

-    chmod 777 /data/kafka
-    chmod 777 /data/zookeeper
-    chmod 777 /data/couchdb
-    chmod 777 /data/redis

-Where "/data/xxxx" is the full path to the folders in which the volumes will reside.
-If you want to use a different folder you have to modify the file [pv.yaml](./pv.yaml)

-**NOTE** If you are using Minikube you have to add "storageClassName: standard" after the "spec:" line to the file [pv.yaml](./pv.yaml)

-Then you have to generate some persistent volumes pointing to the folders created.
-As an example we provide the file [pv.yaml](./pv.yaml), using this file you can create the persistent volumes running:

-    kubectl create -f pv.yaml

-If you are using a kubernetes cluster with more than one node you cannot use a local storage and the example must be changed accordingly.

-**NOTE**  In order to persist data with Redis you must also provide an existing PersistentVolumeClaim and its associated parameters,  you can find more info [here](https://github.com/bitnami/charts/tree/master/bitnami/redis/)
+Previously to this step some persistent volumes must be generated in the Kubernetes cluster.
+Some Kubernetes distributions as Minikube or MicroK8S create the PVs for you, therefore the stotage persitence needed for kafka, zookeeper, redis , couchdb or database pods are automatically handled.
+You can read more information [here](../../docs/PersistentVolumes.md#persistent-volumes-in-single-node-configurations)

+If you have configured dynamic provisioning on your cluster, such that all storage claims are dynamically provisioned using a storage class, as it is described [here](../../docs/PersistentVolumes.md#persistent-volumes-in-multi-node-configurations) you can skip the following steps.

+If don't you have dynamic provisioning on your cluster then you need to create it manually and a default storage class, as it is described [here](../../docs/PersistentVolumes.md#local-volumes-in-k8s-nodes)

-## Deleting Helm releases when persistent volumes are enable for kafka, zookeeper, redis or couchdb
+## Deleting Helm releases when persistent volumes are enabled for kafka, zookeeper, redis or couchdb

 Deleting the Helm release does not delete the persistent volume claims (PVC) that were created by the dependencies packages in the SD Helm chart.
 This behavior allows you to deploy the chart again with the same release name and keep your kafka, zookeeper and couchdb data.
 However, if you want to erase everything, you must delete the persistent volume claims manually.
 In order to delete every PVC you must issue the following commands:

     kubectl delete pvc data-kafka-service-0
     kubectl delete pvc data-zookeeper-service-0
+    kubectl delete pvc data-redis-master-0
     kubectl delete pvc database-storage-sd-helm-couchdb-0

-**NOTE**  In order to persist data with Redis you must also provide an existing PersistentVolumeClaim and its associated parameters, deleting the PVC depends on the name previously given to the PVC, you can find more info [here](https://github.com/bitnami/charts/tree/master/bitnami/redis/)

-Once the PVCs are deleted you can also delete the Persistent Volumes created using the following command:

-    kubectl delete -f pv.yaml